darklife/darkriscv/README.md

 the "ise" directory to something like "prod" or something like.

-The simulation, in the other hand will show some waveforms and is possible check the *darkriscv* operation when running the example code.
+The simulation, in the other hand will show some waveforms and is possible check the *DarkRISCV* operation when running the example code.

-The main simulation tool for *darkriscv* is the iSIM from Xilinx ISE 14.7, but the Icarus simulator is also supported via the Makefile in the *sim* directory (the changes regarding Icarus are active when the symbol __ICARUS__ is detected).
+The main simulation tool for *DarkRISCV* is the iSIM from Xilinx ISE 14.7, but the Icarus simulator is also supported via the Makefile in the *sim* directory (the changes regarding Icarus are active when the symbol __ICARUS__ is detected).
 I also included a workaround for ModelSim, as